Sheet Pan Salmon Nicoise

 - Preheat the oven to 175 degrees Celsius (350 degrees Fahrenheit)

 - In a bowl whisk together the olive oil, crushed garlic, basil, capers, lemon juice and salt and pepper.
 Set aside

-- In a place the chopped red onion, tomatoes, green beans, asparagus, black olives and artichoke hearts.
-Drizzle ⅔ of the dressing over the vegetables and roast in the oven for 10 minutes.
+- Place the chopped red onion, tomatoes, green beans, asparagus, olives and artichoke hearts on a baking sheet.
+Drizzle 2/3 of the dressing over the vegetables and roast in the oven for 12 minutes.

-- To serve remove the salmon from the tray and gently flake with a fork.
-Pour the remaining dressing over the veggies and salmon and serve.
+- Pour the remaining dressing over the veggies and salmon and sprinkle with basil before serving.